-Iceland joined the Schengen states on March 25, 2001, an agreement of 25 states to abolish checks at their common borders on the movement of persons and facilitate the transport and movement of goods at those borders.
-In addition to Iceland, the member states are Belgium, Germany, France, Netherlands, Luxembourg, Denmark, Sweden, Finland, Norway, Italy, Austria, Spain, Portugal, Greece, Estonia, Lithuania, Latvia, Poland, Slovakia, Slovenia, the Czech Republic, Hungary, Malta and Switzerland.
+Iceland joined the Schengen states on March 25, 2001, an agreement of 26 states to abolish checks at their common borders on the movement of persons and facilitate the transport and movement of goods at those borders.
+In addition to Iceland, the member states are Belgium, Germany, France, Netherlands, Luxembourg, Denmark, Sweden, Finland, Norway, Italy, Austria, Spain, Portugal, Greece, Estonia, Lithuania, Latvia, Poland, Slovakia, Slovenia, the Czech Republic, Hungary, Malta,Switzerland and Lichtenstein.

 All persons requiring visas, not holding a valid Schengen visa in their travel document, must apply for a visa at the applicable embassy/consulate before travelling to the area.
 Embassies/consulates representing Iceland handle applications (see here)